Reducing the risk

 As dementia is so common, many of us will have a relative living with the condition – but this does not mean we will develop it too.

 If you have a parent or grandparent with Alzheimer’s disease, then your risk may be slightly higher than someone with no family history.
 However, except in rare cases, the genes we inherit from our parents may only have a small effect on our risk of developing dementia.

-In these rare cases, someone may inherit a faulty gene that causes a specific form of dementia.
-Some rare forms of early-onset Alzheimer’s disease and frontotemporal dementia are caused by faulty genes and can run in families; symptoms of these often start in the 30s, 40s or 50s.
+In rare cases, someone may inherit a faulty gene that causes a specific form of dementia.
+Some rare forms of early-onset Alzheimer’s disease and frontotemporal dementia are caused by faulty genes and can run in families.
+Symptoms of these often start in the 30s, 40s or 50s.